 Online M.S.
 Degree Program

-The program is designed to meet the needs of packaging professionals involved in all aspects of the industry as well as those with a general technology background.
+The Online M.S. program is designed to meet the needs of packaging professionals involved in all aspects of the industry as well as those with a general technology background.
 There is considerable flexibility in designing your degree program to fit your interests.
 This Plan B (non-thesis) program requires completion of 30 credits and can be completed in about three years by averaging one course per semester including summer semesters.
 The time commitment for an online course averages 10 to 15 hours per week.

 The basic admission criteria are identical for the on campus and online programs.
 Those requirements include: